-2021 was a record year for initial public offerings (IPOs), with going public through traditional IPOs, direct listings, and completed SPAC mergers.
-2022 has seen a completely different story, with only companies going public so far this year.
+2021 was a record year for initial public offerings (IPOs), with 516 companies going public through traditional IPOs, direct listings, and completed SPAC mergers.
+2022 has seen a completely different story, with only 143companies going public so far this year.
 In August, the U.S. government released a report that confirmed economic performance decreased for two quarters straight – which can be viewed as a long held informal indicator of a recession.
 It is generally known that decreases in IPOs and recessions can become correlated, but what happens to companies seeking public offerings?

 What Happens to IPOs in Recessions?